manuelnas/reddit-lite-take-home/README.md

 An added benefit is that wrapping the component in a higher order component can be done in the `index.js` file.
 The same goes for exporting any utility or helper functions that are closely related to the component.
 Doing this gives a very clear and uncluttered view of what's exported while keeping the import of that component simple (just by 'importing' the folder).

-I found that applying this one small change makes things clearer and easier to find out what's going on with a certain component, even if you've never seen that specific component before.
 I found that applying this one small change makes things clearer and it's easier to find out what's going on with a certain component, even if you've never seen that specific component before.